kubestellar/kubestellar/docs/content/direct/architecture.md

 more general approach to inventory.

 The implementations need not be in this Git repository.
-Currently there is one iimplementation, and it _is_ in this repository.
+Currently there is one implementation, and it _is_ in this repository.
 This implementation uses [Open Cluster Management](https://open-cluster-management.io).
 The OCM Status Add-On Controller and Agent are part of the way this transport controller